dCache/dcache-book2/config-SRM.md

 Files written into a space made within a particular link group will end up on one of the pools belonging to this link group.
 The difference between the link group's free space and the sum of all its space reservation's unused space is the available space of the link group.
 The available space of a link group is the space that can be allocated for new space reservations.

-The total space in DCACHE that can be reserved is the sum of the available spaces of all link groups.
+The total space in dCache that can be reserved is the sum of the available spaces of all link groups.
 Note however that a space reservation can never span more than a single link group.

 ### Implicit Space Reservations